tomtzook/frc-learn-docs/devices/encoders.md

   @Override
   public void teleopPeriodic() {
     	double rotations = encoder.getPosition(); // the amount of rotation made by the sensor.
-This is converted from raw counts and sent to us double speed = encoder.getVelocity(); // the speed of rotations in RPM, converted to us by the SparkMax }
+This is converted from raw counts and sent to us double rpm = encoder.getVelocity(); // the speed of rotations in RPM.
+This is converted from raw counts and sent to us }
   ...
 }
 ```

-### Comparison